zextras/tech-doc/source/carbonio/install/roles/role-db.rst

 Pending setups
 --------------

-To complete the installation of the database components run
+To complete the installation of the database components run this command

 .. code:: console

    # pending-setups -a

+The command will ask for the password stored in the :file:`/var/lib/service-discover/password` on the Directory Leader node.

 Bootstrap Databases
 -------------------